Average Rent in Tokyo and Affordable Areas to Live – 2024 Guide

 Kokubunji

-Also, only about an hour’s ride from Tokyo Station is Kokubunji, not far from Kichijoji.
+Also, Kokubunji, which is only about an hour’s ride from Tokyo Station, is not far from Kichijoji.
 There are several international universities here with international exchange students, so it has the lively vibe of any university town and landlords that are more used to renting apartments to foreigners.

 Okutama